-3. Partnership Letter(s)
+2. Partnership Letter(s)

-Primary Partners.
+• Primary Partners.
 Provide partnership letters from the primary industrial partner(s).
 Each partner should explicitly describe the contributions to the collaboration.
 These letters must be provided on letterhead, signed by the appropriate institution or partner representative and begin with a statement that confirms the partnership between the academic team and the industrial partner.
+The primary industrial partner needs to acknowledge that in the event of being communicated that the project is being considered for a PFI:BIC award, they will negotiate and sign a Cooperative Research Agreement with the academic institution(s).